btnpushnmunky/gitlab-backup/readme.md

 private_token = PrivateTokenHere
 api_version = 4
 ```
+To use, simply run `pipenv run python glbackup.py`.

 The script will create a `repos` directory in the same location as the `glbackup.py` file.
 All of your Gitlab repositories will be cloned into `repos`.